natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-84F%20(France).md

 '''Pros:'''

-* Can carry heavy bombs
+* Can carry a decent amount of bombs and rockets, being able to destroy a base and after light targets or tanks with the rockets
-* Gets an airspawn on some maps
+* Gets an airspawn and being extremely useful for a F84F at the start of the match
+* Somewhat fast and with a good top speed
+* Has an analog ballistic computer (CCRP) with its use being very helpful for bombing at higher altitudes safely and with precision

 '''Cons:'''

-* Rather slow, can be outrun by even the early jet bombers
+* While fast as long as it has enough energy, it can still be reached or outrun by some planes, mainly by any variant of the F-86 sabre
+* Slow acceleration, and even bad fully loaded with bombs
 * 12.7 mm armament does not do enough damage in the short engagement windows of jet dogfights
 * Fragile, any 20+ mm calibre cannons will shred the aircraft if they hit
 * Elevator locks up heavily above 800 km/h